-I am an ICEEFT Certified EFT (Emotionally Focused Therapy) Supervisor and AASECT Certified Sex Therapist Supervisor-In-Training; offering EFT and Sex Therapy supervision.
+I hold the distinction of being the only ICEEFT Certified EFT (Emotionally Focused Therapy) Supervisor and AASECT Certified Sex Therapist Supervisor (CST-S) in the U.S. and the world; offering EFT and Sex Therapy supervision.

 Clinical supervision is an intensive educational process that facilitates the therapeutic competence of the supervisee over time.
 To emphasize client welfare, supervision typically is provided by someone who possesses more experience than the supervisee and is skilled in the area in which the supervisee seeks supervision.
 Supervision is not counseling but is a circumscribed set of skills that monitor the quality of the service provided by the supervisee.
 Supervision can be used to assess who is adequate at providing competent services to the public, and to obtain skills that facilitate certification and licensure.